SHORTLIST

 Broome to the Bungle Bungles

 A place of astounding natural beauty and great spiritual significance, Western Australia's Kimberley region is Australia untamed.
 While the roads here can be rough, this five-day inland adventure takes in several of the Kimberley's highlight attractions, plus a whole host of lesser-known favourites.
 Weave through the boulders and chasms of the Bungle Bungles, encounter Dreaming stories in the Mimbi Caves and learn the legend of Jandamarra on a tour of Tunnel Creek.
+Join the Darlgunya cultural walk, search for freshwater crocodiles at Windjana Gorge and spend each night camping under the stars.

 IMPORTANT INFORMATION